Samuel667/Library/README.md

-This project that created to function as library store to keep old books and save new ones which means books available can checked including the Author name,the Title of the book and the number of pages the books had.
+This project was created to function as library store to keep old books and save new ones which means books available can checked including the Author name,the Title of the book and the number of pages the books had.